-The process for an executor selling a probate home in Santa Clara County starts with the filing of a petition for probate with the Santa Clara County probate court.
+The process for an estate administrator and executor selling a probate home in Santa Clara County starts with the filing of a petition for probate with the Santa Clara County probate court.
 The process is administered by the Santa Clara County Superior Court, Probate Division.

 At the hearing, the petitioner asks for authority from the court to administer the estate.
 The authority granted by the court depends upon if the person died with a Will, or Intestate without a Will, and if Full Authority is granted under the Independent Administration of Estates Act or IAEA.